springmanta/mycards/HEROKU_DEPLOYMENT.md

 - `bin/heroku-deploy`: Deploys the application to Heroku
 - `bin/heroku-update-gemfile`: Updates the Gemfile.lock file for Heroku deployment
 - `bin/heroku-deploy-with-gemfile-update`: Deploys the application with Gemfile updates

+### App-Specific Scripts

+The following scripts are specifically for the "shrouded-eyrie-38835" Heroku app:

+- `bin/heroku-connect`: Connects to the existing Heroku app and sets up the environment
+- `bin/heroku-deploy-app`: Deploys the application to the specific Heroku app
+- `bin/heroku-migrate-app`: Runs migrations on the specific Heroku app

 ## Gemfile Changes